BigQuery AidboxTopicDestination

 }

-For Cloud Run / GKE with Workload Identity (ADC), omit the serviceAccountKey parameter — the module will use the attached service account automatically.
+For Cloud Run / GKE with Workload Identity (ADC), omit the serviceAccountKey parameter entirely — the module will use the attached service account automatically.

 Step 7: Verify